RavenousLegs

 Day7: Khatling Glacier (5000m/16400 ft) To Chowki (3540m/11100 ft) - 16 km / 8hr

-I got up in the morning to realize that the climb to Auden's Col had damaged my shoes.
-The pasting of the sole had started coming off due to toe-kicking ascends and heel-kicking descends in the snow.
-I prayed that they survive for few more days.
-We continued walking on Khatling glacier, escaping the crevasses.
-After the glacial stretch, there was continuous descend through moraine and heavy boulders by the river.
-We clubbed 2 days as per itinerary and headed to Chowki from zero point on the same day.
+I woke up to find that my shoes had been damaged by the climb to Auden’s Col. The sole had begun to peel off due to the toe-kicking ascends and heel-kicking descends in the snow.
+I prayed that they would last for a few more days.
+We continued walking on the Khatling glacier, carefully avoiding the crevasses.
+After the glacial stretch, we descended through a series of moraines and heavy boulders by the river.
+We followed the itinerary, spending two days at zero point before heading to Chowki on the same day.

 Zero point waterfall on Auden's Col - Auden's Col & Mayali Pass Trek